Best Airbase Alternatives Shortlist

 Procurify Integrations

-Integrations include QuickBooks Online, QuickBooks Desktop, NetSuite, Sage Intacct, Microsoft Dynamics 365 Business Central, Amazon Business, Staples Advantage, Home Depot, Grainger, and Uline.
+Procurify offers native integrations with QuickBooks, NetSuite, Sage Intacct, and Microsoft Dynamics 365 Business Central.
+It also supports PunchOut connections with supplier catalogues like Amazon Business, Staples Advantage, Home Depot, Grainger, and Uline.
+An API is available for custom integrations.

 Pros and Cons